From the Ground Up

 Step 5: Delivery day!

 For the delivery days, see the schedule for your school or early learning centre.
-This is when everyone who’s ordered a box will come to pick it up.
+This is when everyone who’s ordered a bundle will come to pick it up.

-Participating school and early learning centre pick up dates
+Participating school and early learning centres pick up dates

 Whitehorse schools